 I've always been a Science-Fiction fan.
 I grew up watching Star Trek, Twilight Zone and of course, Lost in Space.
-Lost in Space was a favorite because of Wil Robinson, who was just a kid, had his very own robot.
-It was actually the entire crews' robot but it was Wil's buddy.
-Robot was a friend, a companion and a paternal figure.
+Lost in Space was always a favorite because of te fact that Will Robinson, who was just a kid, had his very own robot.
+It was actually the entire crews' robot, but it was Will's buddy.
+The robot was a friend, a companion and a paternal figure.
 They always wandered off together getting into mischief or peril.
-Being a child in the 60's, I wanted my own robot.
+Being a child in the 60's, exposed to all the great Sci-Fi, I wanted my own robot.
 I fed my Sci-Fi appetite comic books and movies as I grew up.
 One year for Halloween, I even made a robot costume, and took 3rd place at the local fire house costume contest.
-But a robot made out of cardboard was not the enough.
+But a robot made out of cardboard was not enough.
 I needed something bigger and better.
-Not just a costume but a real robot, one like Wil's.
+Not just a costume but a real robot, one like Will's.
 I took electronics in high school and went on to become an electrical engineer.
 I got married and had a family.
 Several years went by, the internet grew and electronic components got smaller and more powerful.
 I was always tinkering with electronics in my spare time, making small projects and gadgets, but I still had that urge deep down in my gut to actually build a robot.
-Not just any robot but the B9 Robot, from lost in Space.
+Not just any robot but the B9 Robot.
+The robot from Lost in Space.